google/osv-scanner/docs/configuration.md

 group = "dev"

 # Actions to take for matching packages:
-ignore = true # Ignore this package completely, including license scanning license.ignore = true # Ignore the license of the package, if it is not already completely ignored at the top level license.override = ["MIT", "0BSD"] # Override the license of the package, if it is not ignored
+ignore = true # Ignore this package completely, including both reporting vulnerabilities and license violations vulnerability.ignore = true # Ignore vulnerabilities for this package, while still checking the license (if not also ignored) license.ignore = true # Ignore the license of the package, while still checking for vulnerabilities (if not also ignored) license.override = ["MIT", "0BSD"] # Override the license of the package, if it is not ignored from license scanning completely

 effectiveUntil = 2022-11-09 # Optional exception expiry date, after which the override will no longer apply reason = "abc" # Optional reason for the override, to explain why it was added